Xylopia le-testui

 Xylopia le-testui, also known as canzi, is a plant in the custard apple family Annonaceae.
 It was first described in 1920 by François Pellegrin.
-A recognized variety, X. l. var. longepilosa, known as endong, was described in 1969 by Annick Le Thomas.
+A variety, X. l. var. longepilosa, known as endong, was described in 1969 by Annick Le Thomas.

 Description

 It is an evergreen tree with brown bark growing up to 25 metres high.

 Distribution

 The species is native to Central Africa.